siruguri/wp-plugin-change-login-expiry/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

-Change Expiry sets your login cookie's expiry time but you have to do it in the code.
+Change Login Expiry sets your login cookie's expiry time (though you have to do it in the code, an admin page has not been implemented.)

 == Description ==

-Change Expiry sets your expiry but you have to do it in the code.
-In `change_expiry.php`, change the number of seconds in the function `cookie_expiration`
+Change Login Expiry sets your expiry but you have to do it in the code.
+In `change_login_expiry.php`, change the number of seconds in the function `cle_cookie_expiration`

 == Installation ==